- Author: Kyrasis

 Critical strike’s mitigation is directly proportional to the amount of avoidable attack damage being taken by the player, so it gets less valuable with more magic damage intake.
-Mastery provides full mitigation as long as a certain percentage of incoming damage is physical, once you drop below this threshold it starts losing value.
+Mastery provides full mitigation as long as a certain percentage (~40-45%) of incoming damage is physical, once you drop below this threshold it starts adding little value.
 If all damage being taken is magical, both critical strike and mastery provide an insignificant amount of mitigation.

 EHP is mostly affected by attributes that are tied to item level (strength, stamina, armor), with the big exception of versatility (and, in some cases, avoidance).

-- The amount of versatility an item has can have a large impact on how much EHP it gives, often allowing items with Versatility to provide the same amount of or more EHP than items 13 ilvls higher without versatility.
+- The amount of versatility an item has can have a large impact on how much EHP it gives, often allowing items with versatility to provide the same amount of or more EHP than items 13 ilvls higher without versatility.

-- Assuming two items both have versatility, ilvl will generally determine which item provides the most EHP.
+- Assuming two items both have Versatility, ilvl will generally determine which item provides the most EHP.

 - Most of the damage the tank currently takes in M+ dungeons is not AoE, so avoidance is not significantly useful for increasing EHP.

-While EHP in this guide is generally referring to “reliable” EHP, which is always available when you are taking damage from an attack.
+EHP in this guide is generally referring to “reliable” EHP, which is always available when you are taking damage from an attack.
 However, there are a few indirect sources of EHP that also have some value.
 Sources of attack avoidance (dodge and parry), especially when taking damage from multiple targets, can serve as a form of pseudo-EHP, since it lowers the chance that you will be lowered from a high amount of health to dead in a short amount of time.
 Furthermore, since our main form of mitigation is [Death Strike], which is on the global cooldown, higher amounts of haste can potentially allow us to [Death Strike] faster in response to damage (which gives enemy targets less time to kill us before we can react).

-Also, since we are generally pooling RP for reserve [Death Strike]‘s, it’s worth noting that mastery and versatility are the only attributes increasing the effectiveness of each point of pooled RP, which is effectively our “reserve” health pool.
+Also, since we are generally pooling RP for reserve [Death Strike]s, it’s worth noting that mastery and versatility are the only attributes increasing the effectiveness of each point of pooled RP, which is effectively our “reserve” health pool.

 Finally, since [Blood Shield] provides a shield effect that is applied on top of our health, any attribute that increases [Blood Shield] throughput (mainly mastery, but also haste and versatility to a lesser extent) effectively increases our *average* health % and, as such, our average EHP during encounters.
 In extreme scenarios, where predictable hard-hitting mechanics are about to hit you that can potentially kill you instantly, it may be useful [Death Strike] ahead of the attack to top-off your health pool to generate a [Blood Shield] that will temporarily put your combined health + absorb % above 100%.
 Granted, this should not be done when it’s not needed, since a lot of healing potential for [Death Strike] is wasted when you use it in this way.

 Optimizing gear for damage nowadays is fairly easy, and, other than understanding the trade-offs involved, optimizing damage for tanks is not really any different than optimizing damage for dps specializations.
 In general, secondary stat priorities for damage, like everything, are going to change based on your character setup and circumstances.
-A general priority can easily be generated with sims, but it may looks something like this:
+A general priority can easily be generated with sims, but it may look something like this:

 Critical Strike > Haste > Mastery > Versatility